Palmach

-Background
+Establishment

 "The German squad" of the Palmach on a training march.

 The Palmach was established by the Haganah High Command in May 1941.
 Its aim was to defend the Palestinian Jewish community against two potential threats.
 Firstly the occupation of Palestine by the Axis in the event of their victory over the British in North Africa.
 Secondly, if the British army were to retreat from Palestine, Jewish settlements might come under attack from the Arab population.
 Yitzhak Sadeh was named as Palmach commander.
 Initially the group consisted of around one hundred men.
 In the early summer of 1941 the British military authorities agreed to joint operations against Vichy French forces in Lebanon and Syria.
 The first action was a sabotage mission (Operation Boatswain) against oil installations at Tripoli, Lebanon.
 Twenty-three Palmach members and a British liaison officer set out by sea but were never heard of again.

-On 8 June mixed squads of Palmach and Australians began operating in Lebanon and Syria.
+Palmach commandos were utilized for the Syria–Lebanon campaign.
+Prior to the campaign, Arabic-speaking Palmach personnel were sent in to gather intelligence and mine key bridges.
+Immediately before the campaign began, two Palmach companies were sent in to perform last-minute reconnaissance and divided into twelve squads.
+They cut wires, ambushed Vichy troops guarding bridges over the Litani River, destroyed culverts, and sabotaged roads.
+After the Allied invasion began they acted as guides to Australian forces.
 The success of these operations led the British GHQ to fund a sabotage training camp for three hundred men at Mishmar HaEmek.
 Since the Palmach consisted of unpaid volunteers, the funding was used to cover the needs of twice that number of men.
 When the British ordered the dismantling of Palmach after the Allied victory at the Second Battle of El Alamein in 1942, the organization went underground.